 Skip to main content

-Knowledge base
+Knowledge Base

-This section discusses:
+This section covers:

-Basic code common for all the guide pages
+Basic code common to all guide pages

-Basic code
+Basic Code

-No special setup necessary
+# No special setup necessary

 const kbInfoBoxes = async (input, config) => {